Adobe-Marketing-Cloud/reactor-user-docs/extension-reference/mobile/analytics/internal-hits-for-adobe-analytics.md

 * Impressions: when user triggers the notification.
 * Opens: when user opens app from the notification.
 This will be tracked with the `trackAdobeDeepLink` method.

-## Target Module
+## Target Extension

-Here is the Analytics event in the Target module:
+Here is the Analytics hit in the Target extension:

 * AnalyticsForTarget